globaleaks/whistleblowing-software/README.md

 If you want to contribute to software development or report a bug, please open an issue on [GitHub](https://github.com/globaleaks/GlobaLeaks/issues/).

-If your non-profit needs support for investigative journalism, activism or a human rights defense project, contact the [Hermes Center](mailto:projects@hermescenter.org).

-If you need professional support, please use this form: [https://www.globaleaks.org/contact/](https://www.globaleaks.org/contact/ )

 Other resources:
 * Follow us on [Twitter](https://twitter.com/globaleaks)
-* Have a look at Project Statistics on [OpenHub](https://www.openhub.net/p/globaleaks)
+* Have a look at [Project Statistics](https://www.openhub.net/p/globaleaks) on OpenHub
 * [ITA] [Applicazione in Riuso](https://developers.italia.it/it/software/globaleaks-globaleaks-f22648.html) secondo [Linee Guida Acquisizione e Riuso](https://docs.italia.it/italia/developers-italia/lg-acquisizione-e-riuso-software-per-pa-docs/it/stabile/) del Codice Amministrazione Digitale Art 69. comma 2
 * [ITA] [Regole di Riuso](https://globaleaks.org/it/anticorruzione/regole-di-riuso-a-cui-devono-attenersi-le-pubbliche-amministrazioni-che-modificano-il-software-di-whistleblowing-globaleaks/) a cui devono attenersi le Pubbliche Amministrazioni che modificano il software di Whistleblowing GlobaLeaks